libxml-raku/LibXML-raku/doc/Parser.md

     In case of parsing strings or file handles, LibXML doesn't know about the base uri of the document.
 To make relative references such as XIncludes work, one has to set a base URI, that is then used for the parsed document.

+  * dtd

+    /parser, html, reader/

+    (Introduced with the Perl 6 port) This is a bundled option to enable DTD validation and processing.
+Setting `$parser.dtd = True` is equivalent to setting: `$parser.load-ext-dtd = True; $parser.validation = True; $parser.complete-attributes = True; $parser.expand-entities = True`.

   * line-numbers

     /parser/

     If this option is activated, libxml2 will store the line number of each element node in the parsed document.
 The line number can be obtained using the `line-number() ` method of the `LibXML::Node ` class (for non-element nodes this may report the line number of the containing element).
 The line numbers are also used for reporting positions of validation errors.

     IMPORTANT: Due to limitations in the libxml2 library line numbers greater than 65535 will be returned as 65535.
-Unfortunately, this is a long and sad story, please see [http://bugzilla.gnome.org/show_bug.cgi?id=325533 ](http://bugzilla.gnome.org/show_bug.cgi?id=325533 ) for more details.
+Please see [http://bugzilla.gnome.org/show_bug.cgi?id=325533 ](http://bugzilla.gnome.org/show_bug.cgi?id=325533 ) for more details.

   * enc